El Niño And La Niña – What They Are, Their Differences, And How They Impact Global Weather And Climate Patterns

 There is a reason why La Niña is called the counterpart of El Niño.
 The weather conditions created by the phenomenon are almost the direct opposite of those created by El Niño.

-Due to the much colder water near the South American coast, the lack of moisture in the air is restricting cloud formation in the area, which leads to dry weather conditions in western South America and southern parts of the United States during La Niña years.
+Due to the much colder water near the South American coast, the lack of moisture in the air is restricting cloud formation in the area, which leads to dry weather conditions in western South America and the southern parts of the United States during La Niña years.

-On the western side of the Pacific Ocean, the warm water is resulting in a larger volume of moist air, which leads to more rainfall than usual in Southeast Asia (especially Indonesia, Philippines, and Malaysia).
+On the western side of the Pacific Ocean, the warm water is resulting in a larger volume of moist air, which leads to more rainfall than usual in Southeast Asia (especially Indonesia, the Philippines, and Malaysia).
 Rainfall normally associated with the monsoon season in India and Bangladesh is also higher than usual.

 The impact of La Niña is felt on a global scale as well.
 Australia is one of the countries that can experience periods of high rainfall during the duration of the phenomenon.
 La Niña has even been associated with flooding in this area.